manulorente/linux-foundation-lfs101/README.md

 This web interface allows you to:

-Add and remove local/remote printers
+- Add and remove local/remote printers
-Configure printers:
+- Configure printers:
   - Local/remote printers
   - Share a printer as a CUPS server
-Control print jobs:
+- Control print jobs:
   - Monitor jobs
   - Show completed or pending jobs
   - Cancel or move jobs

-The CUPS web interface is available on your browser at: [http://localhost:631/].
+The CUPS web interface is available on your browser at [http://localhost:631/].

 Some pages require a username and password to perform certain actions, for example to add a printer.
 For most Linux distributions, you must use the root password to add, modify, or delete printers or classes.